On the Risk of Cancelable Biometrics: Experimental results

-In this subsection, the face pre-images are generated from different $Sys~C$ protected by BioHashing, IoM and NMDSH respectively.
-Then the pre-images are used to attempt $Sys~T$ with different transformation function.
-For example, given a transformation function BioHashing and its parameters/keys in $Sys~C$, a feature vector is reconstructed from the compromised template firstly, and then attempt $Sys~T$ to evaluate the attack performance, while the $Sys~T$ uses IoM to protect the biometric features.
+This subsection generates the face pre-images from different $Sys~C$ protected by BioHashing, IoM, and NMDSH.
+Then the pre-images are used to attempt $Sys~T$ with different transformation functions.
+For example, given a transformation function BioHashing and its parameters/keys in $Sys~C$, a feature vector is first reconstructed from the compromised template.
+Then $Sys~T$ is attempted to evaluate the attack performance, while the $Sys~T$ uses IoM to protect the biometric features.

 In this experiment, the length $l$ of BioHashing, IoM, NMDSH is set to 500, while the $\alpha$ of NMDSH is set to 0.5.
-Table~\ref{table::crossattack} tabulates the SAR of \textit{cross-transform} attack.
-Result suggests that, even when $Sys~C$ and $Sys~T$ use different transformation functions, it is still possible to attain large SAR, which leads to high security risk for the system.
-We like to point out that compromising of Biohashing template can elevate the SAR significantly, this is consistent with the discussion in section 4.
-As the norm of any BioHashing projection matrix is 1, it can achieve 84.05\% in the $Sys~T$.
-The projection matrix used in IoM is drawn from Gaussian distribution $\mathcal{N}(0,\,1)$ \cite{jin2017ranking}, the norm of the projection matrix is greater than 1 ($M>1$), hence the upper bound of (\ref{eq.feasibility.stscupperbound2}) is greater than Biohashing, this causes SAR of IoM degrades compared with Biohashing.
+Table~\ref{table::crossattack} tabulates the SAR of the \textit{cross-transformation} attack.
+The result suggests that even when $Sys~C$ and $Sys~T$ use different transformation functions, it is still possible to attain a large SAR, which leads to a high-security risk for the system.
+We also found that NMDSH shows better resistance against the attack when $\alpha$ is set to 0.5.

-We also found that NMDSH shows better resistance against the attack when $\alpha$ is set to 0.5 (see Table~\ref{table::crossattack}).
-Next, the \textit{cross-transform} attack performance with different $\alpha$ is tested when the NMDSH system is utilized in $Sys~C$.
-Again, the results in Table~\ref{table::crossattacknmdsh} suggest that weak non-linearity can lead to better attack performance as the IoM hashing and BioHashing achieved good performance for $\alpha=0.1$ and $0.2$.